What is NAD+ and Why Is it Important for Aging and Health?

 Our current understanding of the importance of NAD+ really began in the 1960s.
 Using nuclear extracts from hen liver, French scientist Pierre Chambon identified a process called Poly ADP-ribosylation, where NAD+ is broken down into two component parts, one of which (nicotinamide) gets recycled, while the other (ADP-ribose) meets up with a protein to repair cells.
-This research formed the foundation of the field of PARPs, or poly (ADP-ribose) polymerases, a group of proteins that rely on NAD+ to function and regulate DNA repair, among other biological functions.
+This research formed the foundation of the field of PARPs, or poly (ADP-ribose) polymerases, a group of proteins that rely on NAD+ to function and regulate DNA maintenance, among other biological functions.
 PARPs are similar to another group of proteins called sirtuins in that they both only function in the presence of NAD+.

 Sirtuins have been called “the longevity genes” and “guardians of the genome” for their role in regulating cellular health and, as a result, aging.
 Sirtuins are a group of proteins that were first discovered in the 1970s but their dependence on NAD+ wasn’t realized until the 1990s.
 Elysium co-founder and MIT biologist Leonard Guarente identified that SIR2, a sirtuin in yeast, extended the life of the yeast only when it was activated by NAD+.

 “Without NAD+, SIR2 does nothing.
 That was the critical finding on the arc of sirtuin biology,” Guarente said.

 This finding provided further understanding about NAD+ and aging.
 Knowing that NAD+ plays a role in metabolism by turning nutrients into energy and then that sirtuins rely on NAD+ to function created a clear link between sirtuins and metabolism.
 It also clued scientists in on a crosstalk between biological functions, i.e., that metabolism is intricately related to other biological processes that are critical to health.